swang81/swang81.github.io/blogs/ase.md

 ![sf_6.jpg](./ase.assets/sf_6.jpg)

 1. Add your Shader Function description here.
 You can also reorder your Function Inputs/Outputs and Material Properties by dragging them to the desired position.
-The order set in your SF will be the same used in your Material inspector tab.2.
-Create 2 Input nodes or more.
+The order set in your SF will be the same used in your Material inspector tab.
+2. Create 2 Input nodes or more.
 By default, there's always 1 Output node but you can add as many as necessary.
 You can also use other SF nodes inside your active SF but, in order to avoid Shader Function Loops, you cannot add a function to its own canvas.3.
-Select an Input node to set the type used or toggle the Auto Cast option to automate the procedure directly in the left tab as you would with any other node properties.4.
-Connect your resulting output(s) directly to the Output node(s).5.
-Save your changes and click Return to go back to the previously open Shader or Material, if any.
+3. Select an Input node to set the type used or toggle the Auto Cast option to automate the procedure directly in the left tab as you would with any other node properties.4.
+4. Connect your resulting output(s) directly to the Output node(s).5.
+5. Save your changes and click Return to go back to the previously open Shader or Material, if any.

 ![sf_7.jpg](./ase.assets/sf_7.jpg)

 1. Add the created Shader Function to your shader by selecting it directly from the Node List.
 SF nodes can be used just as any other ASE nodes, they can be duplicated, copied, or deleted.2.
-Alternatively, you can drag & drop Shader Functions directly into your editor canvas.3.
-Double-click a SF node to open it.
+2. Alternatively, you can drag & drop Shader Functions directly into your editor canvas.3.
-2.
+3. Double-click a SF node to open it.

 ## Hotkeys
+---
-### ColoredLine Mode
+### Colored Line Mode

 ![DebugMode.jpg](./ase.assets/DebugMode.jpg)

-Press [ W ] to toggle it.Node Previews
+Press [ W ] to toggle it.

+### Node Previews

 ![source.gif](./ase.assets/source.gif)